 By default, this option is disabled.
 You can enable it by checking.

-Format all lines: that means when we save our source code, Eclipse will re-format all code in current file.
+Format all lines: that means when we save our source code, Eclipse will re-format all code in the current file.

 Format edited lines: only re-format the code which was added or modified.